FINANCIAL AID PROGRAMS AT SUNY ERIE COMMUNITY COLLEGE

 1. Cumulative Grade Point Average (GPA):

-- students must maintain certain Grade Point Average (GPA) requirements based on all cumulative credit hours
+a.
+Students must maintain certain Grade Point Average requirements based on all cumulative credit hours.

-- all students, whether attending full-time or part-time, must have a 2.0 GPA by the end of the second year
+b.
+All students, whether attending full-time or part-time, must have a 2.0 GPA by the end of the second year.

-- all courses removed through academic amnesty (Fresh Start) will be counted in GPA
+c.
+All courses removed through academic amnesty (Fresh Start) will be counted in GPA.

-- all courses taken, including remedial, will be counted in GPA
+d.
+All courses taken, including remedial, will be counted in GPA.

-- students must complete with a passing grade at least two-thirds (66%) of all cumulative attempted credit hours
+a.
+Students must complete with a passing grade at least two-thirds (66%) of all cumulative attempted credit hours.

-- the following grades are not considered passing grades: F, W, I
+b.
+The following grades are not considered passing grades: F, W, I.

-- transfer credits are counted as both attempted and completed courses
+c.
+Transfer credits are counted as both attempted and completed courses.

-- all courses removed through academic amnesty (Fresh Start) will be counted in pace
+d.
+All courses removed through academic amnesty (Fresh Start) will be counted in Pace.

-- federal aid will only cover courses required in your program of study; however, all courses taken will be counted toward your pace
+e.
+Federal aid will only cover courses required in your program of study.
+However, all courses taken will be counted toward your pace.

 3. Maximum Time Frame: